-- each person known to us to own beneficially more than 5% of our ordinary shares; - each selling shareholder participating in this offering; - each of our directors: - · each of our Named Officers; and - all of our current directors and executive officers as a group.
+- each person known to us to own beneficially more than 5% of our ordinary shares; - each selling shareholder participating in this offering; - each of our directors; - each of our Named Officers; and - all of our directors and executive officers as a group.

 We have determined beneficial ownership in accordance with U.S. Securities and Exchange Commission rules.
 Except as indicated in the footnotes below, and subject to applicable community property laws, we believe, based on the information furnished to us, that the persons and entities named in the table below have sole voting and investment power with respect to all ordinary shares shown as beneficially owned by them.
 Percentage of beneficial ownership "Prior to This Offering" is based on 33,790,325 ordinary shares outstanding as of January 28, 2011.
-Percentage of beneficial ownership "After This Offering" is based on 33,790,325 ordinary shares outstanding as of January 28, 2011, plus 96,190 ordinary shares that will be issued upon exercise of options held by selling shareholders for the purpose of selling shares in this offering, and assumes no exercise of the underwriters' over-allotment option to purchase up to 1,081,650 additional ordinary shares from the selling shareholders.
+Percentage of beneficial ownership "After This Offering" is based on 33,790,325 ordinary shares outstanding as of January 28, 2011.
+Percentage of beneficial ownership "After This Offering" is based on 33,790,325 ordinary shares in this offering, and assumes no exercise of the underwriters' over-allotment option to purchase up to 900,000 additional ordinary shares from the selling shareholders.
 In computing the number of ordinary shares beneficially owned by a person or entity and the percentage ownership of that person or entity, we deemed to be outstanding all ordinary shares subject to options held by that person or entity that are currently exercisable or exercisable within 60 days of January 28, 2011.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person or entity.